The following Practice Management practice note provides comprehensive and up to date legal information covering:

 professionals visiting domestic and commercial premises

-people who work separately from others (eg reception workers or people who work outside normal business hours)
+people who work separately from others on the same premises (eg cleaners, security, maintenance and reception workers or people who work outside normal business hours)

 By law, employers have specific responsibilities towards the safety of their employees, as do the employees themselves.

-Employers have a duty to assess risks to lone workers and take steps to avoid or control risks where necessary (see Precedent: Risk assessment).
+Employers have a duty to assess risks to lone workers and take steps to avoid or control risks where necessary—see: Risk assessment below.
 This must include:

 involving workers when considering potential risks and measures to control them